More wind energy for Iowa

 We are building up to 1,000 megawatts of additional wind generation in Iowa from 2018 through 2020.
 This can generate enough energy for 430,000 homes.
 Overall, this represents an investment of approximately $1.8 billion.
 Once complete, Alliant Energy’s Iowa energy company will own and operate 1,299 megawatts of wind generation in Iowa.

-What benefits will Iowa see as a result of this project?
+What benefits will Iowa see as a result of these projects?

-- Each project would provide enough renewable energy to power 215,000 homes per year.
+- These will provide enough renewable energy to power 430,000 homes per year.

 - Hundreds of jobs for Iowa during construction.

 - Tens of millions in local property taxes throughout the life of the wind farms.